Having trouble deciding on the best first pet for your child? Take a look at our selection of the top low-maintenance pets for kids…

 Guinea pigs are super sociable and sleep for only a few hours each day – the perfect companion for a little person who has a lot of love to give.
 They don’t need too much space, and are small enough to handle easily.

-Grown ups may take a dim view of snails nibbling at the garden, but they are quiet and low maintenance pets that can be fascinating for young children to watch.
+Grown ups may take a dim view of snails nibbling at the garden, but they are quiet and low maintenance pets for kids that can be fascinating for young children to watch.
 Keep them in an airy container filled with moist soil and feed them scraps of veg from the kitchen.

 Much like guinea pigs but smaller, hamsters are the cutest companion for your child.
 Just make sure they have an exercise wheel and plenty of chewable toys to keep them happy.

 Does your child love to stand out from the crowd?
 Well, they’re sure to be the only kid in the class with a hermit crab for a pet.
 They don’t require too much interaction but are are great fun to watch – fill their aquarium with toys for them to climb over and hide inside.